 Weather in July

 Speaking about temperature in July in Prague I need to say that recent years it is extremely hot.
 Believe me or not, but there were several weeks of +35 Celsius with no rain and almost no wind.
 After that local authorities decided to improve public transport system and introduced new trams with air conditioners.
 So make sure you have a hat and a cold beer place in your head.

 What to wear in July in Prague?

 Well, this is quite a question, because July heat in Prague makes people dress really easy, thus putting more skin at the sun.
-That is why make sure to pack at home or buy in local shop sunscreen and sun glasses.
-It is always better to avoid rather that cure, because Prague sun is really strong and hot.
+That is why make sure to pack at home or buy in a local shop sunscreen and sun glasses.
+It is always better to avoid rather than cure, because Prague sun is really strong and hot.

 - Day average temperature in July: +26 °C;

 - Night average temperature in July: +16 °C;

 - Number of sunny days in July: 7;